 - Highlights of the planets in Wonderful Worlds:

 - Mercury is a planet covered by large basins and small craters.
-Here, the sun crawls across the sky so slowly that sometimes the orbital motion makes the Sun appear to pause and briefly back up in the sky.
+Here, the Sun crawls across the sky so slowly that sometimes the orbital motion makes it appear to pause and briefly back up in the sky.
 The long nights and lack of an atmosphere make temperatures here swing over the widest range in the solar system, from highs over 800 degrees to lows hundreds of degrees below zero.

 - Venus outshines any other star or planet in the evening sky.
 It is the hottest planet, with day and night temperatures near 900 degrees.
 The surface is hidden below thick clouds, but astronomers using radar have been able to map the hidden surface.
 The planet is covered with volcanic landforms, some similar to areas of Earth, and others that are seen nowhere else in the solar system.

 - Mars can be seen moving in the evening sky, where it sometimes backs up, making a retrograde loop.
 The forth planet from the Sun is a small world with gigantic features like the volcano Olympus Mons and the canyon Valles Marineris, which can be seen by the Hubble Space Telescope from Earth orbit.